materiaraiding/materiaraiding-old/tea.md

 ![image](https://github.com/nozzyxx/materiaraiding/assets/160133948/0ab9b075-0d31-4b03-b4d7-ce976ba6060a)

 Players should then move and **stand on a dot** that is on the side opposite of where their orb spawned.
-We generally say to position such that your tether crosses over the tether of the person stands on the same side as you - but you don't need to be too pedantic about this.
+We generally say to pick the red dot that will make your tether cross over the tether of the person standing on the same side as you - but you don't need to be too pedantic about this.

 After your orb has exploded and created its bubble, make your way **north** (towards Alexander Prime) as the crystals placed south will explode for **proximity damage**.